shadowfacts/shadowfacts.github.io/_tutorials/forge-modding-1102/tile-entities-inventory.md

 }
 {% endhighlight %}

-The `IItemHandler` and capability stuff might look a bit confusing, but that's ok, it will be explained in more detail later on.
+The `IItemHandler` and capability stuff might look a bit confusing, but that's okay, it will be explained in more detail later on.
 For now, suffice it to say that the `IItemHandler` is the object that stores the pedestal's inventory.

 Before we can continue, we'll also need to add a new method to our proxy class.
 This method will take an unlocalized name (e.g. `item.diamond.name`) and translate it into the correct version (e.g. `Diamond`).
 This needs to be a method in our proxy class because there are two different ways of localizing things depending if you're on the client or the server.
 If you're on the server, you need to use `net.minecraft.util.text.translation.I18n` whereas if you're on the client, you need to use `net.minecraft.client.resources.I18n`.
 In our `CommonProxy` class, we'll add the server-side version of this: